Articles

 Market Intel

 Big law firms in New York tend to recruit lateral talent locally in New York in the first instance; however, this talent pool is extremely competitive, factoring in the lockstep salary system.
-As a result, Canadian lawyers are extremely attractive to the US’s Am Law 200 law firms.
+As a result, Canadian lawyers are attractive to the US’s Am Law 200 law firms.
 In addition, the legal education and training they receive from Canadian law firms is highly regarded, and they are one of the few countries in the world with a seamless visa process for entering the United States.

 Practice Areas in High Demand